Aynshe/XOrderHook/README.md

 # 🎮 XOrder - XInput Controller dynamically reorder

-My need was to be able to force the XInput index on Windows games for my arcade cabinet controllers, which can randomly reverse, especially with single-player games that used the wrong arcade stick.
-With this hook, I can force the index in-game on the fly.
+My need was to be able to force the XInput index in Windows games for my arcade cabinet controllers, which can sometimes randomly swap—especially in single-player games that pick the wrong arcade stick.
+With this hook, I can force the index dynamically in-game.

 Sometimes I use my arcade cabinet from another screen with additional controllers connected, and the issue of controllers being assigned to the wrong index becomes quite annoying.
-This solution allows me to avoid unplugging the arcade sticks from USB or relying on a smart home workaround.
+This solution allows me to avoid unplugging arcade sticks from USB or relying on a smart home workaround.
-I encounter the same issue when connecting through Moonlight using the Sunshine server.
+I encounter the same issue when connecting via Moonlight using the Sunshine server.

+The main goal was to be able to reassign a controller to player 1 on the fly, especially in games that don’t allow freely choosing from all connected devices.

+🎯 I’d also like to make the tool compatible with some games that seem to use DirectInput (DInput), but since I’m not a developer, I’ve had a hard time figuring it out.
+As a fallback, the DevReorder tool can handle this kind of setup, but it doesn’t allow dynamic reassignment In-Game.

+ℹ️ XInput version detection may sometimes be inaccurate.
+In such cases, you can force the XInput version manually for a specific game by editing the XOrderConfig.ini file.

 ## 📌 Overview